-Figure 1.3 provides a more comprehensive picture of the 34 countries included in the ranking.
-G-7 economies continue to lead relative to E20 countries, with the significant exception of China (2nd) and, to a lesser extent, South Korea (7th with 16 companies).
+G-7 economies continue to lead in Fortune Global 500 representation relative to E20 countries, with the significant exception of China (2nd) and, to a lesser extent, South Korea (7th with 16 companies).
 Brazil, in spite of the economic recession, has moved from seven to eight companies, India claims seven, Mexico and Russia with four and Saudi Arabia has qualified to the E20 representation with more than one.
 Nearly a third (155 firms) of the Fortune Global 500 are E20 firms, and about 20% are Chinese.
 More than half of the E20 are home to companies in the Fortune Global 500, although most, Indonesia, Malaysia, Poland, and Thailand, are represented by just one.
-As Figure 1.1 through Figure 1.3 show, China is the only E20 country that steadily increased its number of companies in the Global 500 over the last few years, from 98 in 2015, to 103 in 2016, 108 in 2017 and 111 in 2018.
+Figure 1.2 provides a more comprehensive picture of the 34 countries included in the ranking.
+China has been the only E20 country to steadily increase its number of companies in the Fortune Global 500 over the last few years, from 98 in 2015 to 119 in 2019.
 Relative to other countries, China and Korea both have a higher number of companies in the Fortune Global 500 proportional to the size of their economies (GDP).